mmerchante/organic-mesh-growth/README.md

 ![](img/figure2.png)

 As can be seen, with a kernel width of 1, shared memory doesn't give us any benefit, likely because of the overhead introduced by the barrier.
 However, once we increase the kernel half-size, the simulation speed with shared memory doesn't slow down as fast as with global memory.
-In our observations this made a kernel half-size of 2 and 3 viable since it maintains interactive rates as compare to global memory.
-Any kernel half-size past this is too slow for use, even with shared memory.
+In our observations, though, this doesn't increase the speed of our kernels enough to increase our kernel half-width.
+There might be room for improvement by utilizing parts of the shared memory access in the vector field displacements as well.

 **SDF Generation**